aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 > Note: if you would prefer to skip the remaining Watson Studio set-up steps and just follow along by viewing the completed Notebook, simply:
 > * View the completed [notebook](https://github.com/aloknsingh/ds_xgboost_clf_4_imbalance_data/tree/master/notebooks/predict_bank_cd_subs_by_xgboost_clf_for_imbalance_dataset.ipynb) and its outputs, as is.
 > * While viewing the notebook, you can optionally download it to store for future use.
-> * When complete, continue this code pattern by jumping ahead to the [Analyze and Predict the data](#analyze-and-predict-the-data) section.
+> * When complete, continue this code pattern by jumping ahead to the [Explore, Analyze and Predict CD Subscription for Bank Client](#explore-analyze-and-predict-cd-subscription-for-bank-client) section.

 ### 2. Create a new Watson Studio project